The short answer

 What makes good coding music?

 Not all music works for focus.
-Research and developer experience point to a few traits that help:
+Research and developer experience point to a few traits that help.
+For a deeper read on lyrics versus instrumental work, see lyrics vs instrumental for coding.

 Most music services optimize for discovery and engagement.
 They want you to browse, save, share, and keep listening.
 That is the opposite of what you need when coding — you need music to disappear into the background while you work.